Can I Make a Bicycle Accident Claim?

 Mechanical and structural problems

 Issues with the bike itself can make it dangerous to ride and lead to accidents and injuries.
 Such issues could include a loose wheel, incorrectly inflated tyres, brake failure, damaged pedals or issues with the bike chain.
 Regular checks and maintenance are therefore essential to ensure the bicycle is safe to ride without putting the cyclist at risk.

-If you have been injured in a bicycle accident and are looking to get some advice on making a claim, we can help.
-Our network of personal injury lawyers are experienced in handling bicycle accident claims and recovering the maximum amount of compensation possible for our clients.
+If you have been injured in a bicycle accident and are looking to get some advice on making a claim, call 0800 678 1410 today.
+Personal injury lawyers are experienced in handling bicycle accident claims and recovering the maximum amount of compensation possible for clients.

-To start a claim with us, you do not have to put yourself under any financial strain, as we work on a No Win No Fee basis.
+To start a claim, you do not have to put yourself under any financial strain, as your solicitor will work on a No Win No Fee basis.
 This means there are no upfront fees to pay, and if your claim is not successful, you will not be charged by your solicitor for the work they have done.

-Even if you are unsure about making a claim, we will provide you with the best legal advice to need to decide what is best for your individual circumstances.
-We are happy to provide you with impartial advice without any cost or obligation to proceed.
-To find out more, contact us today for a free accident claim assessment.
+Even if you are unsure about making a claim, your solicitor can provide you with the best legal advice to help you decide what is best for your individual circumstances.
+To find out more, call 0800 678 1410 today for a free accident claim assessment.